Paracentesis for Mesothelioma

 Peritoneal mesothelioma patients will often experience fluid buildup in their stomach or abdomen.
 This is known as ascites, and it causes abdominal bloating and pain.

-By getting a paracentesis to drain the fluid, mesothelioma patients can find relief.
+By getting a paracentesis to drain the fluid, patients can find relief from this uncomfortable symptom.

 Jenna TozziWritten by: